wba6/prime-search/Deep-Dive.md

 ### Sieve of Atkin

 #### Description

-*Detail the Sieve of Atkin algorithm, highlighting its innovative approach to prime number generation.*

 The Sieve of Atkin algorithm is a spin off of the Sieve of Eratosthenes but contains a few changes.
 The main change is that the Sieve of Atkin algorithm does work beforehand to remove non-prime numbers and then proceeds by marking off **squares** of primes.